 Although a tripod stand is not included the Nebula ring light comes with a light stand mount, tripod mount, and diffusion cloth.

 If you’ve previously tried out the Diva Ring Light Supernova you’ll find the Nebula similar in many ways.
-The big difference is that the Nebula uses 640 daylight-balanced LEDs instead of a fluorescent tube lamp.
+The significant difference is that the Nebula uses 640 daylight-balanced LEDs instead of a fluorescent tube lamp.
 Not only does this make the Nebula 15% brighter than the Diva Supernova ring light but you’ll find it’s also more robust and less likely to break.

 Other advantages are that the LEDs on the Nebula are much cooler in operation than the fluorescent tube of the Supernova, which does get hot.
 The lifespan of the LEDs on the Nebula is also an impressive 50,000 hours.
 If you choose the Diva Nebula ring light for your self-tape lighting you can probably expect the LEDs to last for many years to come.

-The white ring of LEDs is set into an 18-inch diameter black plastic housing, which is durable, feels like it’s quality made, but isn’t too heavy.
-There are plenty of ventilation slots on the base of the ring light, helping to keep the unit pretty cool even if you’re filming for a long time.
+The white ring of LEDs is set into an 18-inch diameter black plastic housing, which is durable, feels like its quality made, but isn’t too heavy.
+There are plenty of ventilation slots on the base of the ring light, helping to keep the unit cool even if you’re filming for a long time.

 The Nebula ring light is dimmable through the full 0% to 100% range.